List of academic libraries in Nigeria

 The development of academic libraries in Nigeria can be traced back to pre-independence period when the University of Ibadan and its library were established in 1948.
 Academic libraries are set up to support learning, teaching and research in tertiary institutions.
 They also feature prominently in curriculum development of the various departments of their parent institutions.
-Academic libraries can be categorised mainly into: university, polytechnics, colleges of education and school of nursing libraries.
+Academic libraries can be categorised mainly as: universities, polytechnics, colleges of education and school of nursing libraries.

 University libraries

 In Nigeria, there are 43 libraries established in federal universities, 48 libraries founded in state owned universities and 79 libraries founded in private universities.

 The list of university libraries in Nigeria are: